open-telemetry/opentelemetry-python/docs/api/api.rst

 OpenTelemetry Python API
 ========================

-TODO:: what is the API
+..
+TODO: what is the API

 .. toctree::
     :maxdepth: 1